core-wg/href/draft-ietf-core-href.md

 # Comparison

-One of the most common operations on CRIs is comparison: determining whether two CRIs are equivalent, without using the CRIs to access their respective resource(s).
+One of the most common operations on CRIs is comparison: determining whether two CRIs are equivalent, without dereferencing the CRIs (using them to access their respective resource(s)).

 Determination of equivalence or difference of CRIs is based on simple component-wise comparison.
 If two CRIs are identical